cztomczak/cefpython/docs/Build-instructions.md

     * See also the Linux configuration for CEF automated builds on the [cef/AutomatedBuildSetup.md](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) wiki page.
-* Building on Ubuntu 12.04 is supported up to branch 2526 (Chrome 47).
-  For branches 2623 (Chrome 49) or later Ubuntu 14.04+ is required.
 * To build on Debian 7 see [cef/BuildingOnDebian7.md](https://bitbucket.org/chromiumembedded/cef/wiki/BuildingOnDebian7.md) and
   [cef/#1575](https://bitbucket.org/chromiumembedded/cef/issues/1575),